IDBI Bank

 (([email protected]; X: @MukherjeeHritam;))

-July 9 (Reuters) - Indian state-owned banks will raise around 450 billion rupees ($5.25 billion) through qualified institutional placement (QIP) of shares to institutions in the financial year ended March 2026, a government source told reporters on Wednesday.
+July 9 (Reuters) - Indian state-owned banks will raise around 450 billion rupees ($5.25 billion) through qualified institutional placement (QIP) of shares in the 2025-26 financial year, a government source told reporters on Wednesday.

 ($1 = 85.6900 Indian rupees)

-(Reporting by Nikunj Ohri in New Delhi; Editing by Shailesh Kuber)
+(Reporting by Nikunj Ohri in New Delhi; Writing by Chris Thomas; Editing by Shailesh Kuber)

 (([email protected];))

-July 9 (Reuters) - Indian state-owned banks will raise around 450 billion rupees ($5.25 billion) through qualified institutional placement (QIP) of shares to institutions in the financial year ended March 2026, a government source told reporters on Wednesday.
+July 9 (Reuters) - Indian state-owned banks will raise around 450 billion rupees ($5.25 billion) through qualified institutional placement (QIP) of shares in the 2025-26 financial year, a government source told reporters on Wednesday.

 ($1 = 85.6900 Indian rupees)

-(Reporting by Nikunj Ohri in New Delhi; Editing by Shailesh Kuber)
+(Reporting by Nikunj Ohri in New Delhi; Writing by Chris Thomas; Editing by Shailesh Kuber)

 (([email protected];))